 Graduates of this program will be able to demonstrate knowledge and skills associated with the National Association of School Psychologists’ Domains of School Psychology Training and Practice.

 2. Curriculum and Instruction

 “The most valuable aspect of the C&I M.Ed.
 Program is the focus on developing teachers as curricular teacher leaders.
 Throughout the program, students focus on deepening their practice within their content areas and on their ability to become leaders within their schools and communities.”

 —Dr. Todd Hawley, Kent State University, Curriculum and Instruction

 A M.Ed. in curriculum and instruction is for those who wish to pursue intensive advanced study in personally relevant curriculum and teaching areas.
-Similarly, I program is for those who wish to become university educators or to hold leadership positions in areas of curriculum, supervision, and teacher education.
+Similarly, this program is for those who wish to become university educators or to hold leadership positions in areas of curriculum, supervision, and teacher education.

 3. School Counseling

 The M.Ed. in school counseling prepares students for employment as professional school counselors in K-12 schools.
 This program is designed to fulfill the educational requirements for licensure as a licensed school counselor in the state of Ohio.
 This graduate degree is accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).

 The program may be pursued on a part-time or full-time basis, and courses are offered on campus.
 This degree is typically completed over two to four years of study and requires a minimum of 48 graduate credit hours.
 Candidates who seek to obtain an Ohio license are required to pass specific assessments in order to apply for licensure.

 4. Educational Psychology